fsharp/fsharp-compiler-docs/docs/content/index.md

 F# Compiler Services
 ====================

-The F# compiler services package contains a custom build of the F# compiler that exposes additional functionality for implementing F# language bindings, additional tools based on the compiler or refactoring tools.
+The F# compiler services package is a component derived from the F# compiler source code that exposes additional functionality for implementing F# language bindings, additional tools based on the compiler or refactoring tools.
 The package also includes F# interactive service that can be used for embedding F# scripting into your applications.